ElektraInitiative/libelektra/doc/tutorials/storage-plugins.md

 ```

 .
 To make sure that your storage plugin works correctly, please just replace `yamlcpp` with the name of your plugin and verify that the test above still works.

+Use the `directory/value` tag in `infos/features/storage` to indicate that your storage plugin supports this feature.

 ## Support Array And Non-Array Data Properly